 There are patches in the second half where things go a little quieter at the side of the road and it becomes a bit of a grind but every now and again there will be a band or some dance music kicking out from a speaker to lift the energy.
 It feels like the wind has picked up but I'm not sure if that's just because the cover provided by the tall buildings has gone.
 There is a burst of torrential rain for ten minutes or so and I can feel the wind rattling through my soaked clothing.
 Fortunately the air temperature is warm enough that I'm not having to work too hard to keep my body heat up (unlike Boston!).
 I notice that every time my left foot strikes the floor, my sodden sock is rubbing away the skin underneath my foot and creating a hot patch.
 That's going to be angry later on.

-Chicago Course Profile: Pretty flat with 169ft of elevation gain, three or four short rises and an uphill kick at the end (see below)
+Chicago Marathon Elevation Profile: Pretty flat with 169ft of elevation gain, three or four short rises and an uphill kick at the end (see below)

 I pass under the entrance to Chinatown around mile 21 and my legs are complaining but I'm still breathing relatively comfortably considering.
 I know it's just a matter of staying mentally strong.
 The support becomes raucous again, I feel like I've got enough left in the tank to get me home under 3.05.